openclimatedata/global-carbon-budget/doc/fossil-fuel-cement.md

 2017-2018 estimates are preliminary and are based on energy statistics published by BP (data in red in Columns B, C, D, E and H). https://www.bp.com/en/global/corporate/energy-economics/statistical-review-of-world-energy.html

 Cement emissions are updated from Andrews (2018) https://www.earth-syst-sci-data.net/10/195/2018/ and flaring is assumed to be constant since 2014 value (data in green in Column G).

 The uncertainty for the global estimates is about ±5 % for a ± 1 sigma confidence level.

 #### Cite as

-Friedlingstein et al (2019; see summary tab) and Gilfillan, D., Marland, G., Boden, T. and Andres, R.: Global, Regional, and National Fossil-Fuel CO2 Emissions, available at: https://energy.appstate.edu/CDIAC, last access: 27 September 2019, 2019.
+Friedlingstein et al (2019) and Gilfillan, D., Marland, G., Boden, T. and Andres, R.: Global, Regional, and National Fossil-Fuel CO2 Emissions, available at: https://energy.appstate.edu/CDIAC, last access: 27 September 2019, 2019.